natmasslove/aws_howto/glue_interactive_sessions/README.md

 4. Now let's do some coding.
 We want to develop a simple flow which
 - reads CSV data from S3 (we'll use a sample csv file containing data about 50 lakes on Earth)
+- in our demo we show how to create code is S3 bucket name was a parameter for a Glue Job
 - converts it into Parquet and saves it to S3's output folder
 - aggregates data and shows number of lakes per continent in this dataset